syaning/slim/_posts/2017-12-25-my-first-dl-devbox.md

 about [here](http://graphific.github.io/posts/building-a-deep-learning-dream-machine/).
 I did however make some of my own modifications to Roelof's machine (e.g., GPU choice, and number of HDDs and SSDs).
-I also found [Tim Dettmers' blog](http://timdettmers.com/2017/04/09/which-gpu-for-deep-learning/) to be a valuable source of knowledge throughout this process.
+I also found [Tim Dettmers' blog](http://timdettmers.com/2017/04/09/which-gpu-for-deep-learning/) to be a valuable source of information throughout this process.
 Below are the specs that I landed on:

 1. CPU - intel i7-5930k 3.5GHz
 2. 1x GPU - ASUS ROG Strix GeForce GTX 1080 Ti 11GB